Earth Day 2019 - Keep It Going

 - Join the Arlington Freecycle group to exchange goods with neighbors instead of purchasing new items.

-- Learn more about our new curbside year-round yard waste program.
+- Learn more about our curbside year-round yard waste collection.

 - Learn about the County Board's Zero Waste Resolution, which aims to divert 90 percent of the County's waste by 2038.

 You can also visit one of Arlington's eight public libraries and online, offering numerous programs to help you be more eco-friendly:

 - Need to measure how much energy your home appliances are using?
 Borrow a Kill A Watt meter at any Library location.